wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 Needs to be great UX for the full bounty.
 Including with thought given to future dev of the site.
 We will pick someone to judge.

+## Why DCoSL?

+A heck of a lot of information can be represented using graphs.
+Any individual graph can be specified in full using nothing more than two lists: one list for nodes and one list for edges.
+If we can figure a way to crowdsource a simple list in a genuinely decentralized fashion, then we can crowdsource a graph.
+And if we can crowdsource a graph, we can crowdsource just about anything.

 ## what I'm looking for